 A single reminder is insufficient.
 You need a multi-step, multi-channel sequence to eliminate logistical no-show reasons.
 Automation is key.

 Your system should include a 72-hour email reminder (with reschedule option).
 Three days out, this email allows penalty-free rescheduling, catching potential no-shows early.
 Include a direct link to your scheduling portal.
 Next, implement a 24-hour SMS confirmation requiring a reply.
 This text, sent the day before, is highly effective.
 It must demand confirmation (e.g., "Reply Y to confirm your 2 PM appointment with Dr. Smith tomorrow.
 Reply N to reschedule.").
 This forces an active response, immediately flagging issues.
-GoHighLevel's automated workflows handle this seamlessly.
+GoHighLevel's automated workflows handle this smoothly.
 Finally, send a morning-of SMS (the final safety net).
 A text 2-3 hours before the appointment acts as a last-minute safeguard against forgetfulness.
 "Just a friendly reminder about your 10 AM appointment today!"
 This nudge saves dozens of appointments monthly.

 This sequence systematically eliminates most logistical no-show causes.
 For more, read our guide on automated appointment reminders.